Arnavion/www-arnavion-dev/src/blog/2019-10-20-local-linux-user-tries-freebsd.md

 &lt;update&gt;

-An HN user [pointed out](https://news.ycombinator.com/item?id=21567585) that `sysctl -b kern.boottime` might be a better option.
+An HN user [pointed out](https://news.ycombinator.com/item?id=21567585){ rel=nofollow } that `sysctl -b kern.boottime` might be a better option.
 Indeed, it writes 16 bytes, where the first eight are the seconds and the latter eight the microseconds of the bootime, in little-endian. `awk` can't easily parse raw binary input, so the script passes it through `od -t uI` first.

 Similarly, `sysctl -b dev.cpu.0.temperature` writes a four-byte unsigned integer that represents the temperature in deci-Kelvin.
 For example, a value of 3061 means the temperature is 306.1 K, or 33.0 °C.